dynamder/AetherConnector/README-en.md

 - One-click installation for MCP servers
 - Voice synthesis for CyberLife entities
 - Group chat feature - Create chat groups with multiple CyberLife entities for collaborative conversations

+**Important:** The application icons are entirely created using SD1.5.